w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 Max votes = tokens * periods
 ```

-Based on the current testnet setting, the maximum number of lock periods could NOT be more than 6.
+Based on the current testnet setting, the maximum number of lock periods is set to 6.

 **Each period takes 2 weeks, which means the longest lock period would be 12 weeks.**